 As with most bake offs, I think most of these recipes are delicious and worth making!
 It simply depends on your preference for the spice mix, texture and crust consistency.

 I honestly think that every single pie would be very well-received as a standalone pie at a gathering.
 Even the lowest-ranked pie was superior to any storebought pie.
 The goal of these bake offs is always to find the most crowd-pleasing pies AND to help you find your ideal pie based on the descriptions.
-For reference, my ideal pumpkin pie has a mild spice level with a creamy, thick filling in a medium thick, very flaky crust.
+For reference, the best pumpkin pie recipe for me has a mild spice level with a creamy, thick filling in a medium thick, very flaky crust.

 While I do think the top recipes are well-deserved, I encourage you to read through the entire post to find your ultimate pumpkin pie!